CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/14-functions.md

 1. Select **Data Explorer** from the resource menu.

+     >**Note**: Click the "X" button on the pop-up, which is commonly located at the top right corner.

 1. In the **Data Explorer** pane, expand **New Container** and then select **New Database**.

 1. In the **New Database** popup, enter the following values for each setting, and then select **OK**: